Parth-nXp/BrainDiffU-Net/README.md

-# BrainDiffU-Net: Decentralized Brain MRI Segmentation with U-Net in PyTorch
+# BrainDiffU-Net: A Distributed Diffusion-Based U-Net for Brain Tumor Segmentation

 This repository implements **BrainDiffU-Net**, a decentralized learning framework based on the U-Net architecture for segmenting brain MRI images.
 It integrates privacy-preserving diffusion techniques to ensure compliance with data privacy regulations, making it suitable for medical image analysis tasks such as brain tumor segmentation.